ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 * **app.l103.queue.name2** - Queue name used by the application to get messages.

 ### Level 104 Sample
+**Message Selectors**

 Whereas the level 103 sample is listening for all messages on queue 2.
-The level 104 sample makes use of message headers as a filter.
+The level 104 sample makes use of message headers as a selector.
 The issue with the level 103 sample is that there is an attempt to consume all messages, some of which will be rejected when marshalling fails.